Charles Haskins Townsend

 Charles Haskins Townsend (September 29, 1859 – January 28, 1944) was an American zoologist and naturalist who served as the director of the New York Aquarium, from 1902 to 1937.

+In 1928 and 1933, Townsend led two expeditions to the Galapagos islands, to save the Galapagos tortoise from extinction.
+Townsend collected nearly two-hundred samples of the tortoise, and brought them home to New York.
+Townsend established over a dozen breeding colonies for the tortoise.
+These colonies were later used to repopulate the tortoises on the Galapagos islands.

 Early life

 The son of the Reverend Daniel W. Townsend and Elizabeth Townsend, née Kier, he was born in Parnassus, Pennsylvania, and educated in public and private schools.
 He was a graduate of the Academy of Natural Sciences of Philadelphia.
 He subsequently worked at the Smithsonian Institution.

 Career

 In 1883, he became assistant United States Fish Commissioner in charge of salmon propagation in California.
 For a time, he was in charge of deep-sea explorations on the USS Albatross.
 From 1897 to 1902, he served as chief of the Fish Commission's fisheries division.
 He then served as director of the New York Aquarium at Castle Garden, from 1902 until his retirement in 1937.

+Efforts to Save the Galapagos Tortoise

+During the 1920s, Townsend became concerned about the declining populations of Galápagos tortoises.
+He warned of their impending extinction in a 1926 article published in the New York Zoological Society Bulletin.

+Townsend decided to do what he could to save the animals.
+In 1928, Townsend led a New York Zoological Society expedition to the Galápagos Islands.
+During this expedition, he collected 182 tortoises.

+On April 22, 1928, Townsend brought 108 Galapagos tortoises from the Galapagos islands to Balboa, Panama.
+At that time, the tortoises were already extinct in ten of the twelve islands of the Galapagos group of islands, in Ecuador.

+Townsend shipped about 100 of the tortoises from Panama to New York.
+Twenty-three of the animals went to the Bronx Zoo.
+Townsend used the remaining tortoises to establish breeding colonies of the tortoises in Puerto Rico, Florida, Texas and San Diego, California.

+Townsend led a second expedition to the Galapagos islands in 1933, to save what was left of the tortoises.
+He eventually shipped the animals to more than a dozen locations around the world.

+Nearly a century later, the descendants of tortoises collected by Townsend remain at locations such as the Bronx Zoo.
+One animal collected during Townsend’s expeditions, thought to be more than 100 years in age, was sent from the San Diego Zoo back to the Galapagos to help repopulate the island of Española.

+On November 20, 2025, one of the last surviving tortoises from Townsend's expeditions died at the San Diego zoo.
+The tortoise, known as "Gramma," lived to be an estimated 141 years of age.